apdavison/fairgraph/README.md

 For example:

 ```
-from nar.commons import BrainRegion
+from fairgraph.commons import BrainRegion
-from nar.electrophysiology import PatchedCell
+from fairgraph.electrophysiology import PatchedCell
 ```

 Using these classes, it is possible to list all metadata matching a particular criterion, e.g.